Ezequiel Tovar Player Props: Rockies vs. Athletics

-Ezequiel Tovar -- 2-for-5 in his last game -- will be in action for the Colorado Rockies against the Oakland Athletics, with Paul Blackburn on the mound, on July 29 at 8:10 PM ET.
+On Sunday, Ezequiel Tovar (.238 on-base percentage in past 10 games, 52 points below season-long percentage) and the Colorado Rockies play the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 3:10 PM ET.

-He racked up two hits (going 2-for-5) in his last appearance against the Athletics.
+He had a hitless showing in his previous game (0-for-4) against the Athletics.

 Ezequiel Tovar Game Info & Props vs. the Athletics